IS THE BIBLE AGAINST HOMOSEXUALITY?

 - "And Noaḥ recovered (sobered up) from his wine and he knew (realized, found out) what his youngest grandson did to him."
 (Gen. 9:24).- "And Noaḥ awoke from his sleep and he knew (perceived) everything which his youngest grandson did to him," (Jubilees 7:10 ).
 The Hebrew word ben "son" can also refer to a "grandson," which I believe is the case here.
 Context determined that.
 Cenaan committed the deed and is also the grandson (i.e. son) which Noaḥ curses in the next verse.
 A person curses the offender(s) everywhere in the Bible.
 Notice that Jubilees says that Noaḥ knew everything which his youngest grandson did to him.
 The word everything isn't in the Genesis account but is part of this story.
 This leads me to believe that Cenaan didn't just uncover Noaḥ, see him naked, and talk about (publish) it.
 He likely reviled or mocked him also.
 I'll explain later how I reached that conclusion but it is possible that Cenaan saw that righteous Noaḥ was drunk and uncovered him to shame him for his sin.
 We see this type of shaming for sin in the Bible elsewhere.
 (Rev. 16:15) says this: "Behold, I shall be coming like a thief.
 Blessed is he who is awake (watchful) and keeps his garments, so that he shall not walk naked and they shall see his shame (genitals)." - Soldiers were suppose to stay awake during their shift to watch.
 If they fell asleep, then they were shamed by being uncovered.

 - 'And he said: "Cursed [be] Cenaan.
 He shall be a servant of (among) servants to his brethren (relatives).'
 (Genesis 9:25)- 'And he reviled (cursed) his grandson and said: "Cursed [be] Cenaan.
 He shall be a servant serving (o-ved) his brethren (relatives).'
-(Jubilees 7:10 ) [Note: “a servant of servants to” (MT)] The Hebrew word vay-qal-lel in Jubilees means: "& he reviled, cursed, made contemptible, treated with contempt."
+(Jubilees 7:10 ) [Note: “an enslaved [abject] servant to” (R.H.C., VanKam)] The Hebrew word vay-qal-lel in Jubilees means: "& he reviled, cursed, made contemptible, treated with contempt."
 It isn't found in the Genesis account.
 This word leads me to believe that Cenaan and possibly Ḥam did the same thing to Noaḥ.
 Usually a person reviles the person who reviled him.
 God said this: "I will bless those who bless you and I will curse those who curse you ..."
 (Compare: Gen. 12:3; Jub.
 12:23 ; 31:20 ).
 Noaḥ also cursed Cenaan in the name of the LORD.
 That means that he uttered a prophetic curse (cf. 2 Ki.
 2:24) which would transpire.